Nobuyoshi Mutō: Biography

-Mutō returned to Japan in 1922 as Vice Chief of the General Staff to 1925, and a member of the Supreme War Council from 1925-1926.
+Mutō returned to Japan in 1922 as Vice Chief of the General Staff under Uehara.
+He left the position in 1925, and was member of the Supreme War Council from 1925-1926.
 He was briefly appointed commander of Tokyo Defense Command before assuming the role of Commander in Chief of the Kwantung Army, from 28 July 1926 – 26 August 1927.
+He was then appointed Inspector-General of Military Training.

+Upon the retirement of General Sōroku Suzuki in 1930, Uehara attempted to promote Mutō to Chief of General Staff.
+Mutō was widely admired and a strong campaign arose for his appointment within the army, but Ugaki regarded this as an interference in his prerogatives in personnel matters, and forced the appointment of his protege Hanzō Kanaya.

-Baron Mutō was active in the founding the puppet state of Manchukuo.
-After a stint as Inspector-General of Military Training (26 August 1927 – 26 May 1932), he then returned to Manchuria from 1932 to 1933 as Commander in Chief of the Manchukuo Imperial Army, while simultaneously holding the positions of Commander of the Kwantung Army and Governor of Kwantung Leased Territory.
-As Ambassador Extraordinary and Plenipotentiary to Emperor Hirohito, Mutō signed the Japan-Manchukuo Protocol of 1932.
+He was reappointed commander of the Kwantung Army in 1932.
+The political and military importance of this position had increased after the Japanese invasion of Manchuria and the foundation of Manchukuo.
+Mutō concurrently served as ambassador to Manchukuo and Governor of the Kwantung Leased Territory.
+As ambassador, Mutō signed the Japan-Manchukuo Protocol of September 1932.
 In 1933, he supervised Operation Nekka, the invasion of Jehol.
 In early 1933, he was promoted to Gensui.

 Diagnosed with jaundice, Mutō died in a hospital in Xinjing, Manchukuo.
 His elevation to the title of danshaku (baron) was posthumous, as were his awards of the Order of the Golden Kite (1st class) and Order of the Rising Sun (1st class).
 His grave is at the Buddhist temple of Gokoku-ji in Tokyo, and the sword he received on his promotion to gensui is on display at the Yūshūkan Museum at Yasukuni Shrine in Tokyo.

-Alternate theory of death
+Alternative theory of death

 Amleto Vespa, a spy and former mercenary active in Manchukuo, and the journalist Edgar Snow claimed that Mutō did not die of jaundice; that he had, rather, committed seppuku to protest against the corruption and abuses he found in Manchukuo.